The LifeCore R88 Rowing Machine is a great combination of resistance styles.

 Pros and Cons

 Overall consumer reviews on the LifeCORE R88 Rowing Machine have been positive.
 People looking to purchase a high quality rowing machine with the benefits of both air and magnetic resistance have really enjoyed this rower.

-Many consumers were happy to save almost $250 by purchasing the R88 instead of the Concept2 Model D. However, some people who found the foot pedals to be too low or didn’t like the resistance combo wished they would have spent the extra money.
+Many consumers were happy to save almost $250 (subject to change) by purchasing the R88 instead of the Concept2 Model D. However, some people who found the foot pedals to be too low or didn’t like the resistance combo wished they would have spent the extra money.

 You can see more LifeCORE R88 Rowing Machine reviews here.

 The warranty on LifeCORE Fitness products are one of the most attractive features.
 Knowing the product is backed by a 30-day money back guarantee and lifetime warranty on the frame is very comforting.